RadleighSmith/Hangman/README.md

 At present, there are no known bugs in the application.
 It has undergone rigorous testing to ensure a smooth user experience.

+***

+#### Issue:

+Occasional issue where the game would return to previous rounds even after a new game was completed.

+#### Resolution:

+To address this, we restructured the game loop.
+Instead of using recursive function calls, we implemented iterative loops.
+The play_game() function now returns a value indicating whether the user wants to play again.
+In main(), we established a loop that continues running the game as long as the player chooses to replay.

+#### Outcome:

+The game no longer returns to previous rounds when replaying.

+### Unfixed Bugs

+At present, there are no known bugs in the application.
+It has undergone rigorous testing to ensure a smooth user experience.

 ## Deployment

 1. Log in or sign up to Heroku and create a new app.